lintool/guide/ura.md

 In terms of concrete tasks, beyond the initial screen, do the following:

-+ [Reproduce the MS MARCO passage subset results](https://github.com/castorini/pygaggle/blob/master/docs/experiments-msmarco-passage-subset.md) - this unlocks Level 1 achievements.
++ [Reproduce the MS MARCO passage subset results](https://github.com/castorini/pygaggle/blob/master/docs/experiments-msmarco-passage-subset.md).
+This task unlocks Level 1 achievements.
 + Sign up for a [Compute Canada account](https://github.com/castorini/onboarding/blob/master/docs/cc-guide.md).
 Then, go through [this guide](https://github.com/capreolus-ir/capreolus/blob/feature/msmarco_psg/docs/reproduction/MS_MARCO.md) to fine-tune a monoBERT model on [MS MARCO passage dataset](https://github.com/microsoft/MSMARCO-Passage-Ranking) from scratch, using the [Capreolus](https://capreolus.ai/) toolkit.
-For Compute Canada, you may need to set up the environment following [this guide](https://github.com/capreolus-ir/capreolus/blob/feature/msmarco_psg/docs/setup/setup-cc.md) - this unlocks Level 2 achievements.
+For Compute Canada, you may need to set up the environment following [this guide](https://github.com/capreolus-ir/capreolus/blob/feature/msmarco_psg/docs/setup/setup-cc.md).
+This task unlocks Level 2 achievements.

 ## Transitioning from a URA to a Grad Student